camunda/camunda-docs-manual/content/update/minor/73-to-74/index.md

 ## Special Considerations

-This section describes a change in the engine's default behavior.
-While the change is reasonable, your implementation may rely on the previous default behavior.
+This section describes changes in the engine's default behavior.
+While the changes are reasonable, your implementation may rely on the previous default behavior.
 Thus, the previous behavior can be restored by explicitly setting a configuration option.
 Accordingly, this section applies to any embedded process engine but is not required for a successful upgrade.

 ### Task Query Expressions